opendocsg/slw-judgments-backfill/2017_SGHC_177/report.md

 This argument was irrelevant given my finding that there was no such disposition of Mdm Tan’s equitable interest in the Property in the first place.
 In any event, in my view, the doctrine of part performance did not assist the plaintiff.

 40     Courts have generally taken a pragmatic approach in applying the doctrine of part performance to mitigate against the rigours of the strict requirement of writing, in order to prevent a statute from being used as an instrument of fraud.
 Equity will only intervene to thwart unconscionable behaviour.
-See _Ching Chew Weng Paul v Ching Pui Sim and others_ [2010] 2 SLR 76 (“ _Ching Chew Weng_ ”) at [44], citing _Midlink Development Pte Ltd v The Stansfield Group Pte Ltd_ [2004] 4 SLR(R) 258 at [66] and _Re Estate of Tan Kow Quee_ at [15].
+See _Ching Chew Weng Paul v Ching Pui Sim and others_ <span class="citation">[2010] 2 SLR 76</span> (“ _Ching Chew Weng_ ”) at [44], citing _Midlink Development Pte Ltd v The Stansfield Group Pte Ltd_ <span class="citation">[2004] 4 SLR(R) 258</span> at [66] and _Re Estate of Tan Kow Quee_ at [15].

 41     In the context of a disposition that has not complied with s 7(2) of the CLA, the inquiry is to determine whether there were acts of part performance which are referable to the disposition and, if so, whether the acts of part performance render it unconscionable to rely on the strict requirements of writing under s 7(2): _Ching Chew Weng_ at [45].